 The Plutarch is the world’s only literary award given to biography by biographers.
 Named after the famous Ancient Greek biographer, the Plutarch winner is determined by secret ballot from a list of nominees selected by a committee of distinguished members of the craft.

-Starting in 2014, the Rowley Prize is awarded biennially for the best proposal by a first-time biographer.
-Winners receive a cash prize and the winning proposal is submitted for consideration by an established literary agent.
+First presented in 2014, the Rowley Prize honors the best book proposal by a first-time biographer.
+Winners receive a cash prize and the winning proposal is submitted to an established literary agent for consideration.

 Created in 2012, the Biblio Award is presented to an outstanding librarian or archivist.
 Awardees are selected by the BIO Board of Directors, from nominations submitted by BIO members.